-‘Producing the Post-National Popular: The Expanding Imagination of Mainstream French Films and Television Series’ is an AHRC-funded international network that combines diverse research perspectives on the recent and growing phenomenon of mainstream French films’ and television series’ transnational popularity, as evidenced by films such as Amelie, The Transporter series, La Vie en rose, The Artist and Untouchable or television shows including Spiral, The Returned, Witnesses and Versailles.
+‘Producing the Post-National Popular: The Expanding Imagination of Mainstream French Films and Television Series’ is an AHRC-funded international network funded spring 2019-spring 2023.
+It combined diverse research perspectives on the recent and growing phenomenon of mainstream French films’ and television series’ transnational popularity, as evidenced by films such as Amelie, The Transporter series, La Vie en rose, The Artist and Untouchable or television shows including Spiral, Call My Agent!, Lupin, The Tunnel and Versailles.

-The project will combine cultural criticism, attendant to narratives’ status as mediators of the social (for instance, national and transnational identities and attitudes towards these, including as they intersect with other identity categories), with aesthetic analysis, paying particular attention to how issues of ideology are linked to the forms adopted by cultural narratives.
-This requires drawing on varied specialist expertise, from visual and discourse analysis - including of contextual material - to quantitative analysis of market trends, alongside specific linguistic competencies and familiarity with socio-linguistic paradigms.
-One of the project's principal goals is to promote dialogue across these various disciplines and/or areas of knowledge.
-This and other aims will be achieved principally by a series of events for schools and expert introductions at Stoke Screen in Coventry (2019-20), Study Days online (23 April 2021) and at Sorbonne Nouvelle-Paris 3 (September 2021) and an international conference at Warwick in Venice (Spring 2022), on which more information will follow, as well as various conference panels.
+The project thus combined cultural criticism, attendant to narratives’ status as mediators of the social (for instance, national and transnational identities and attitudes towards these, including as they intersect with other identity categories), with aesthetic analysis, paying particular attention to how issues of ideology are linked to the forms adopted by cultural narratives.
+This required drawing on varied specialist expertise, from visual and discourse analysis - including of contextual material - to quantitative analysis of market trends, alongside specific linguistic competencies and familiarity with socio-linguistic paradigms.
+One of the project's principal goals was to promote dialogue across these various disciplines and/or areas of knowledge.
+This and other aims were served principally by a series of events for schools and expert introductions at Stoke Screen in Coventry (2019-20), Study Days online April 2021 and September 2021 and an international conference at Warwick in Venice (Spring 2022), as well as various conference panels.

 Please follow us on Facebook @producingthepostnationalpopular or for Twitter see @TheProducing.